How the T5013 partnership information return works and benefits for small businesses

 The form is informational only – it provides basic financial information about a partnership, such as net income or losses from the previous year.
 It is part of the partnership's tax preparation when it files its tax return.

-The Canadian Income Tax Act doesn’t treat partnerships as entities that pay taxes.
+The Canadian Income Tax Act does not treat partnerships as entities that pay taxes.
 This means that income goes to the partners, and is reported and accounted for through either their personal or corporate tax returns.
 The T5013 fills the gap and allows the CRA to compare and check that the information on their returns is correct.

 Individuals must complete the T1 income tax and benefit return reporting on their income for the previous tax year.
 Corporations must complete the T2 corporation income tax return.
 To claim partnership expenses as an individual, members of a partnership can file the Employee and Partner GST/HST Rebate Application (form GST370).